Salty-Scorpon/KanaLoop/KANA_READ_SPRINT_PLAN.md

 Tasks

-S6.T1 — Bundle Vosk with export
+S6.T1 — Bundle vosk_service.exe alongside game.
+* Do not attempt to embed Python or Vosk inside Godot.